klynnlaster/-IMHE-GBD-Fertility-Study/README.md

 # -IMHE-GBD-Fertility-Study

 ### Description:
 Exploratory data analysis using a 2019 dataset from kaggle in order to compare US and Global fertility rates between 1950 and 2019.
-It can be seen from the graph below (created in matplotlib) that there has been a significan decrease in both but; however, the US fertility rate is in serious danger with it being {number} in 2019.
+It can be seen from the graph below (created in matplotlib) that there has been a significan decrease in both but; however, the US fertility rate is in serious danger in 2019

 ![image](https://github.com/klynnlaster/-IMHE-GBD-Fertility-Study/assets/87542215/8af6ed33-81c7-4cbc-a88b-1e0f6019aeee)